-It would be nice if all eBook Readers accepted eBooks for publication in pdf format, but they don't.
-In fact fewer do than don't.
+It would be nice if all eBook Readers accepted eBooks for publication in pdf format, but they don’t.
 And even those that do may require you to send them a special kind of pdf for their Reader.

-Truth is, there are almost as many kinds of formats for reading devices as there are Readers.
-This is because certain companies – not to mention names – want to keep you hooked on their Readers by ensuring that the books you buy only work on their Reader.
+Some devices are tied to proprietary eBook formats.
+This is because certain companies – not to mention names – want to keep you hooked on their devices by ensuring that the books you buy only work on their Reader.

 4. Is Conversion is a religious experience?

-You may find yourself invoking God's name more than once while creating your eBook, but the conversion process has little to do with having your head dipped into water.
+You may find yourself invoking God’s name more than once while creating your eBook, but the conversion process has little to do with having your head dunked into water.

 It means starting with an original master file and converting this into a format very close to what the Reader requires for displaying the fruit of your labour (or loins, if you’re male).